Diver training: Technical diving

 Technical diving requires specialised equipment and training.
 There are many technical training organisations: see the Technical Diving section in the list of diver certification organizations.
 Technical Diving International (TDI), Global Underwater Explorers (GUE), Professional Scuba Association International (PSAI), International Association of Nitrox and Technical Divers (IANTD) and National Association of Underwater Instructors (NAUI) were popular As of 2009.
 Professional Technical and Recreational Diving (ProTec) joined in 1997.
 Recent entries into the market include Unified Team Diving (UTD), InnerSpace Explorers (ISE) and Diving Science and Technology (DSAT), the technical arm of Professional Association of Diving Instructors (PADI).
 The Scuba Schools International (SSI) Technical Diving Program (TechXR – Technical eXtended Range) was launched in 2005.

 British Sub-Aqua Club (BSAC) training has always had a technical element to its higher qualifications, however, it has recently begun to introduce more technical level Skill Development Courses into all its training schemes by introducing technical awareness into its lowest level qualification of Ocean Diver, for example, and nitrox training will become mandatory.
 It has also recently introduced trimix qualifications and continues to develop closed circuit training.

 Freediving

 In most jurisdictions, no certification is required for freediving, and the equipment is sold freely over the counter with no questions asked of the purchaser's competence to use it.
 Most freedivers learn the skills from practice, often with some coaching from a friend, and sometimes attend a formal training programme presented by a qualified and registered instructor, with assessment and certification of competence as the target.

 Some recreational diver training agencies offer training and certification in freediving, sometimes known as a snorkel certificate.
+There are a few training agencies specifically for freediver training.

 Professional diver training standards may include freediving at basic level as part of scuba training and assessment.